 - YES – for all electronically certified patients registered after December 1, 2015 AND assuming that DOH has received the Electronic Signature Agreement form from the certifying physician/APRN, 329 Cards will be mailed directly to the patient.

 - NO – For all changes to existing 329 Cards that were NOT electronically certified (that is, any 329 Card that was issued before December 1, 2015) and that a patient requests a change to the 329 Card or a replacement of the prior 329 Card, DOH will mail the 329 Card back to the certifying physician because it must be signed (with an original hand written signature) by the certifying physician.
 The certifying physician will then give the signed 329 Registration Card to their patient.

 By January 2017, all 329 Registrations should be electronically certified and 329 Cards will be mailed directly to patients.
 Physicians/APRNs should make every effort to ensure that patient information (email address, mailing address and phone number) is accurate.

-As the certifying physician/APRN, do I have to recommend specific amounts of marijuana as I would for a prescription or regulate how much medical marijuana my patient uses?
-NO – Physicians/APRNs neither prescribe nor control dosing under Hawaii’s medical marijuana laws.
-However, a certifying physician/APRN must 1) certify that, in the physician’s/APRN’s professional opinion, the qualifying patient has a debilitating medical condition and that 2) the potential benefits of the medical use of marijuana would likely outweigh the health risks for the qualifying patient.
+As the certifying physician/APRN, do I have to recommend specific amounts of cannabis as I would for a prescription or regulate how much medical cannabis my patient uses?
+NO – Physicians/APRNs neither prescribe nor control dosing under Hawaii’s medical cannabis laws.
+However, a certifying physician/APRN must 1) certify that, in the physician’s/APRN’s professional opinion, the qualifying patient has a debilitating medical condition and that 2) the potential benefits of the medical use of cannabis would likely outweigh the health risks for the qualifying patient.